kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 ### §33.72   Hydraulic actuating systems.

 Each hydraulic actuating system must function properly under all conditions in which the engine is expected to operate.
-Each filter or screen must be accessible for servicing and each tank must meet the design criteria of §33.71.
+Each filter or screen must be accessible for servicing and each tank must meet the design criteria of [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.71   Lubrication system.|§33.71]].

 \[Amdt.
 33-6, 39 FR 35467, Oct.
 1, 1974\]